DPM Gan on Singapore's economic growth & job creation

 The third recommendation is for Singapore to establish itself as a leader in artificial intelligence (AI).

-While the country has invested in this area for many years, more can be in research, industry applications, talent development and helping small and medium-sized enterprises adopt AI, said Siow.
+While the country has invested in this area for many years, more funds can be directed towards research, industry applications, talent development and helping small and medium-sized enterprises adopt AI, said Siow.

 Fourth, Singapore should support local firms looking to expand overseas more aggressively.